lycheeverse/lycheeverse.github.io/src/content/docs/recipes/excluding-links.md

 ---
-title: Filtering Links
+title: Excluding Links
 ---

-You can tell lychee to only check certain links by using a combination of the `--include` and `--exclude` parameters.
-Both parameters take a regular expression as an argument.
+lychee allows you to selectively check links using `--include` and `--exclude` parameters.
+Both accept regular expressions.

 Here are some examples: